Senators' Pierre Dorion Resigns After 8 Seasons; Steve Staios Named Interim GM

 Senators' Pierre Dorion Resigns After 8 Seasons; Steve Staios Named Interim GMNovember 1, 2023

-Frank Seravalli of the Daily Faceoff initially reported Ottawa was "making [a] change" and would announced the move in a press conference on Wednesday.
+Frank Seravalli of the Daily Faceoff initially reported Ottawa was "making [a] change" and would announce the move in a press conference on Wednesday.

 This comes after the NHL announced the Senators would lose either their 2024, 2025 or 2026 first-round draft pick as a result of the fallout from the Evgenii Dadonov saga.